Izak8/cs3004-assignment3/README.md

 POSIX-compliant shall be able to execute and run this makefile.

 From this point execute the built executable `./test-mergesort` and provide relevant arguments.

+macOS note: If you see a build error about <error.h>, we’ve already removed that include for macOS compatibility in this branch.
+If you pull a branch that still includes it, delete the line in test-mergesort.c.

 ## Features and usage